makerdao/community/governance/votes/Executive vote - March 3, 2023.md

 ---
 title: Template - [Executive Vote] Emergency Parameter Changes - March 11, 2023
-summary: Emergency parameter changes to multiple collateral types including Debt Ceiling, Target Borrow Rate, and PSM tin and tout changes.
+summary: Emergency parameter changes to multiple collateral types including Debt Ceiling, Target Borrow Rate, Target Available Debt, and PSM tin and tout changes.
 date: 2023-03-11T00:00:00.000Z
 address: "$spell_address"

 ---
-# [Executive Proposal] mergency Parameter Changes - March 11, 2023
+# [Executive Proposal] Emergency Parameter Changes - March 11, 2023

 The Governance Facilitator(s) and the Protocol Engineering Core Unit have placed an emergency out-of-schedule executive proposal into the voting system per [MIP24](https://mips.makerdao.com/mips/details/MIP24).
 MKR Holders should vote for this proposal if they support the following alterations to the Maker Protocol.